 Hot Deal of the Month

 Mineral Spectroscopy - database compiled by our longtime friend, Dr. George Rossman

 Recent News Articles of Interest:

 We are constantly upgrading our website to make it easier to navigate, reserve, and purchase stones.
 Larger pictures of most of the inventory have been added and can be viewed by clicking on the thumbnail photos.
-By registering and logging in, you can track current and past orders, change your password, etc. Our secure website makes it easy to pay for your order by credit card (Visa, MasterCard, and Discover).
+By registering and logging in, you can track current and past orders, change your password, etc. Our secure website makes it easy to pay for your order by credit card (Visa, MasterCard, Discover and now we are also accepting American Express).
 Try it out!